Heike Werner Gallery

 Cyber What?

-The meaning of the exhibition title is defined in the catalogue:
+The meaning of the exhibition title is explained in the catalogue:

 Cybernetic: »adj. of cybernetics – a science of control and communication in complex electronic machines like computers and the human nervous system«